-Admission and retention decisions for Medical Laboratory Science are based not only on prior satisfactory academic achievement, but also on non-academic factors which serve to insure the candidate can complete the essential requirements of the academic program for graduation.
-Essential requirements, as distinguished from academic standards, refer to those cognitive, physical, and behavioral abilities that are necessary for satisfactory completion of all aspects of the curriculum, and for the development of professional attributes required by the faculty of each student at graduation.
+Admission and retention decisions for Medical Laboratory Science are based not only on prior satisfactory academic achievement, but also on non-academic factors that serve to ensure the candidate can complete the essential requirements of the academic program for graduation.
+Essential requirements, as distinguished from academic standards, refer to those cognitive, physical, and behavioral abilities that are necessary for satisfactory completion of all aspects of the curriculum, and for the development of professional attributes by each student for graduation.

 The University of Nebraska Medical Laboratory Science Program curriculum requires essential abilities in information acquisition.
 The student must have the ability to master information presented in course work in the form of lectures, written material, and images.
-Additionally, the student must have the cognitive abilities necessary to master relevant content in basic science and clinical courses at a level deemed appropriate by the faculty.
+Additionally, the student must have the cognitive abilities necessary to master relevant content in basic science and clinical courses at a level deemed appropriate by the program.

 The student must be able to perform patient testing safely and accurately.
-He/she must be able to distinguish and identify objects both macroscopically and microscopically.
+They must be able to visually distinguish and identify objects both macroscopically and microscopically.

-The student must have sufficient upper body muscle coordination and adequate dexterity to handle body fluid specimens, biohazards, chemical hazards and instruments safely in order to prevent harm to self or others.
-He/she must be able to perform delicate manipulations on specimens, instruments and equipment (such as calibrated pipettes) sufficient to meet specifications for accuracy in diagnostic testing.
-He/she must be able to lift and move objects(e.g., load individual tubes in an analyzer and move test tube racks from one bench to another).
-He/she must have fine motor control skills to carry out technical procedures, such as, isolating bacteria by smoothly moving a loop (i.e., a 6-inch wire with a looped end) over the surface of an agar (gel) culture plate without tearing the surface of the agar.
-The student must have sufficient touch discrimination to discern veins in order to perform venipunctures.
+The student must have sufficient upper body muscle coordination and adequate dexterity to handle body fluid specimens, biohazards, chemical hazards, and instruments safely to prevent harm to self or others.
+They must be able to perform delicate manipulations on specimens, instruments, and equipment (such as calibrated pipettes) sufficient to meet specifications for accuracy in diagnostic testing.
+They must be able to lift and move objects (e.g., load individual tubes in an analyzer and move test tube racks from one bench to another).
+They must have fine motor control skills to carry out technical procedures, such as, isolating bacteria by smoothly moving a loop (i.e., a 6-inch wire with a looped end) over the surface of an agar (gel) culture plate without tearing the surface of the agar.